Liuhongzhi2018/LearningforIELTS/Speaking_8.md

 7. Hometown

-7.1 what's (the name of) your hometown?
+7.1 What's (the name of) your hometown?

 Well，I come from Qingdao.
 Situated in the south part of Shandong province, Qingdao is an incredibly beautiful seaside city with many moods and faces.